AustinGoodman/non-linear-sphere-tracing/README.md

 }
 ```

-We can now raymarch from the fragment shader:
+We can now raymarch from the fragment shader
 ```HLSL
 float4 fragmentShader (VertexInterpolants vi) : SV_Target {
     float4 color = float4(1.0, 0.0, 0.0, 1);